mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

   `surface_height_flag == 1` segments.

 Daily retime aggregates the flag by `max`.
 Data are FLAGGED, never deleted.
 `metadata.gap_flagged_samples` records the count.
-(The daily `max` can spread a flag to a whole day touched by one bridged hour; the sensor-derived flag now fires on far fewer, genuinely-bridged samples, so the figure markers no longer overlay observed samples.)
+The daily `max` can flag a whole day that contains one bridged hour.
+The sensor-derived flag fires only on genuinely bridged samples, so the figure markers do not overlay observed samples.

 ### Station-transition flag and de-stepping (opt-in correction)

-A PROMICE **site** can merge several **stations** (AWS); at a handover the surface or subsurface series can carry an expected discrete offset — a **step**, not a NaN, so the gap flag never sees it. `buildPromiceData` stages two further flag families:
+A PROMICE **site** can merge several **stations** (AWS).
+At a handover the surface or subsurface series can carry an expected discrete offset — a **step**, not a NaN, so the gap flag does not detect it. `buildPromiceData` stages two further flag families:

 - `station_transition_flag` marks samples within a station-handover window.
-The staged product carries only a SITE-level install date (not per-station handover dates), so this flag is currently inert; the FACT that a site merges multiple AWS is recorded in `metadata.is_multistation` / `metadata.composing_stations` (from `promiceSiteCatalog.stations`).
+The staged product carries only a SITE-level install date (not per-station handover dates), so this flag is inert. `metadata.is_multistation` and `metadata.composing_stations` (from `promiceSiteCatalog.stations`) record that a site merges multiple AWS.
 - `step_detected_flag`, `step_correctable_flag`, `step_magnitude` stage the
   de-stepping DETECTION run by `icemodel.forcing.destepSurface` in `detect` mode.
-Detection scores each single-timestep jump (between adjacent finite samples; a gap interior is interpolation, not a step) on multiple evidence lines — rate-implausible magnitude (gate), gross single-step implausibility, station-transition coincidence, and melt-season inconsistency — and classifies it **UNAMBIGUOUS** (magnitude + a corroborating line) or **AMBIGUOUS** (magnitude alone).
+Detection scores each single-timestep jump between adjacent finite samples; a gap interior is interpolation, not a step.
+The evidence lines are rate-implausible magnitude (gate), gross single-step implausibility, station-transition coincidence, and melt-season inconsistency.
+A jump is **UNAMBIGUOUS** (magnitude + a corroborating line) or **AMBIGUOUS** (magnitude alone).
 Ambiguous steps are flagged, never corrected.

 **The staged `.mat` is faithful** (raw surface values + the flags).
 The